 Fully shark-netted and completely enclosed, Greenwich Baths is one of Sydney Harbour’s most stunning spots to take a dip.
 Beach toys are provided so you’re allowed to feel like a nine-year-old here all over again, minus the guilt of floating at the local indoor pool on a giant Havaiana thong.
 This one isn’t open all year round and generally closes up shop around April.

-Balmoral Beach is Sydney’s best and most popular harbour beaches.
-It’s also the best spot to grab some takeaway, have a bite to eat, a quick dip and soak up a warm Sydney sunset.
+Balmoral Beach is one of Sydney’s best and most popular harbour beaches.
+It’s also the best spot to grab some takeaway, have a bite to eat, have a quick dip and soak up a warm Sydney sunset.
 Dive into the baths and waste the day away, it’s the only way to do it.

 This insanely Instagrammable beach is one of Sydney’s best-kept beach secrets.
 There’s a playground to keep the little ones busy and you will have no problem finding shade under the ring of trees that surround the bay.
 Hot tip: head here on a weekday before 3pm and it will pretty much feel like your own private beach in the heart of Sydney.